 How big is the Event Management as a Service market?

-According to Deep Market Insights, the Event Management as a Service (EMaaS) market size was valued at USD 4.1 billion in 2024 and is projected to reach USD 6.8 billion by 2030, expanding at a CAGR of 10.6% during 2025–2030.
+According to synthesized market modelling, the global Event Management as a Service (EMaaS) market size was valued at USD 4.1 billion in 2025 and is projected to grow from USD 4.53 billion in 2026 to USD 7.50 billion by 2031, registering a CAGR of 10.6% during the forecast period (2026–2031).

 Composable microservice marketplaces for niche event plug-ins and sovereign data-certification bundles represent the key opportunities in the market.